top of page

 a623d4d0-a097-429a-b84d-aea080c1f7da.JPG

-I was selected as part of the 2023 BIFA Springboard cohort, a development scheme for first time feature filmmakers, and I was recently made a BAFTA Connect member.
+In 2023, Hannah was selected as part of the BIFA Springboard scheme for first time directors and was made a BAFTA Connect member.

 hannah.e.congdon@gmail.com